dropps-io/leequid-contracts/README.md

 The StakedEthToken is a LSP7 contract.
 It reflects the deposits made by the stakers in the form of sLYX tokens.
 The tokens are mapped 1 to 1 to LYX.
 The total supply of sLYX is the sum of all the Leequid Pool's validators' effective balances, plus an additional amount of up to (32 LYX - 1 Wei) LYX awaiting inclusion into a new validator.

-#### RewardLyxToken
+#### Rewards
-The RewardLyxToken is reflects the rewards accumulated by the stakers.
+The Rewards is reflects the rewards accumulated by the stakers.
 It is the contract where user can cash-out/withdraw their rewards, and claim their unstakes.

 #### Oracle